Azare77/HushHush/README.md

 ## Why HushHush

 X timelines get loud fast: spam, dating bait, crypto, rage posts, AI slop.
 Mute words hide exact matches.
-HushHush gives you a small panel on the feed so you can mute topics, lock onto interests, and optionally add semantic filtering with your own LLM key.
+HushHush gives you a small panel on the feed so you can mute topics in any language, lock onto interests, and optionally add semantic filtering with your own LLM key.

 ## Features

-1. Floating panel on `x.com` / `twitter.com` (bottom-right)
+1. Floating panel on `x.com`
-2. **Mute** — type a phrase, hit Enter, matching posts get hushed
+2. **Mute** type a phrase, hit Enter, matching posts get hushed
-3. Rotating placeholder suggestions (FA + EN) so it’s obvious what to mute
+3. Rotating placeholder suggestions so it’s obvious what to mute
-4. **Interests** — keep Game, Programming, AI, Football, سینما, … and hush the rest
+4. **Interests** — keep Game, Programming, AI, Football, ... and hush the rest
 5. Works **without** an API key (keyword mode)
-6. Optional AI boost: Groq / OpenAI / OpenRouter / custom endpoint
+6. Optional AI boost: Groq, OpenAI, OpenRouter, custom endpoint
 7. One-click “hush this” on posts when AI is enabled
 8. Theme-aware dark panel that fits X